History of China (1976–1989)

-The time period in China from the death of Mao Zedong in 1976 until the Tianamen Square protests in 1989 is often known as Dengist China.
-In September 1976, after Chairman Mao Zedong's death, the People's Republic of China was left with no central authority figure, either symbolically or administratively.
-The Gang of Four was dismantled, but new Chairman Hua Guofeng continued to persist on Mao-era policies.
+The time period in China from the death of Mao Zedong in 1976 until the 1989 Tiananmen Square protests and massacre is often known as Dengist China, Reform era, or Long 1980s.
+In September 1976, after CCP Chairman Mao Zedong's death, the People's Republic of China was left with no central authority figure, either symbolically or administratively.
+The Gang of Four was purged, but new Chairman Hua Guofeng insisted on continuing Maoist policies.
 After a bloodless power struggle, Deng Xiaoping came to the helm to reform the Chinese economy and government institutions in their entirety.
-Deng, however, was conservative with regard to wide-ranging political reform, and along with the combination of unforeseen problems that resulted from the economic reform policies, the country underwent another political crisis, culminating in the crackdown of massive pro-democracy protests in Tiananmen Square.
+Deng, however, was conservative with regard to wide-ranging political reform, and along with the combination of unforeseen problems that resulted from the reform and opening up policies, the country underwent another political crisis, culminating in the crackdown of massive pro-democracy protests in Tiananmen Square.

+Historiographical periodization

+This era is sometimes referred to as China's "Long 1980s."
+While frequently invoked to refer to a broad reform era, different scholars hold different historiographical periodizations.
+The debates are over when should this period begin and end – 1976 or 1978, 1989 or 1992.
+Main events during this period include the Third plenary session of the 11th Central Committee of the Chinese Communist Party in 1978, the debate on humanism and alienation and subsequent “anti-spiritual pollution” campaign in 1983, the 1986 student protests and subsequent “anti-bourgeois liberalization” campaign in 1987, the 1989 Tiananmen protests and subsequent crackdown, Deng Xiaoping’s Southern Tour and the subsequent 14th Party Congress in 1992.